kaiinui/shinchoku.in/README.md

 shinchoku.in
 ============

-"Sinchoku(進捗)" is "Have you made any progress?" in Japanese.
-Widely used as communitation by developers in Japan.
+"Sinchoku(進捗)" is "How is your progress?" in Japanese.
+Widely used as happy communitation among developers in Japan.

 Features
 --